FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_Ableton_Live_Tools_for_SPAT_Revolution.md

 <p>&nbsp;</p>

-## You want More?!
+## **You want More?!**

 <p>&nbsp;</p>

-I you got completly hooked to making Immersive Audio, while this guide will be updated we already have a lot more resources you can checkout right now!
+I see... you got completly hooked to making Immersive Audio, while this guide will be updated we already have a lot more resources you can checkout right away!

 <p>&nbsp;</p>